Arlington West: Memorial

 Arlington West refers to the "temporary cemetery" itself, as well as Veterans for Peace's project of installing the temporary memorial.
-The name, Arlington West, was given to the memorial by WWII veteran Ted Berlin and reflects the name of the national cemetery of the United States, Arlington National Cemetery, a burial place of honor for fallen war heroes.
+The name, Arlington West, was given to the memorial by WWII Veteran, Ensign Theodore Berlin of PT 167, and reflects the name of the national cemetery of the United States, Arlington National Cemetery, a burial place of honor for fallen war heroes.
 Arlington National Cemetery is the location of the Tomb of the Unknown Soldier, and is also the final resting place for John F. Kennedy.
 Arlington West—in a manner similar to "real" cemeteries—is intended by the project organizers to be a place to mourn, reflect, contemplate, grieve, and meditate, to honor and acknowledge those who have lost their lives, and to reflect upon the costs of war.

 The memorial in Santa Barbara, which was first put together on November 2, 2003 by local activist Stephen Sherrill, was soon adopted by the local chapter of Veterans for Peace.
 It is installed each Sunday by a team of volunteers on the beach immediately west of Stearns Wharf.
 Visitors walking to the tourist attractions on the wharf have a clear view, from the boardwalk, along the beach with the white crosses in the foreground.
 From the walkway, visitors can see a flag-draped coffin and more than 3,000 crosses, made of wood, which are intended to resemble and represent traditional military grave markers.
 In addition to the simulated graveyard, a placard listing all the fallen American military personnel since the U.S. invaded and occupied Iraq is prominently displayed; this list is updated weekly.
 Due to logistical constraints, the number of new crosses was halted at just over 3000 even though the latest death toll has exceeded 4400.
 Adjacent to the placards is a sign containing the message: "At 3000 crosses, the Arlington West Memorial is 141 feet wide and 310 feet long.
 A memorial for the Iraqi dead would be 141 feet wide and 12.8 miles long."

 The second Arlington West was installed in Santa Monica, California on February 15, 2004, a Sunday.
 It was built on the sand just north of the pier at Santa Monica Beach, "as a way to acknowledge the costs and consequences of the addiction to war as an instrument of international policy" (quote from Veterans for Peace).
 Like the initial memorial in Santa Barbara, it has been reinstalled each Sunday and Fourth of July since its inception.